-Can I include subjects I have completed in previous years (prior to 2021) as part of my plan?
+Can I include subjects I have completed in years prior to 2021 as part of my plan?

-Yes, however the current version of My Course Planner is only set up for 2021 courses and subjects.
+Yes, however the current version of My Course Planner doesn’t include subject and course data prior to 2021.
 You may wish to add previously completed subjects in non-matching years to help build your plan, however, please check when future subjects are running and that pre-requisites have been met.

 Can I include general credit from previous studies as part of my plan?

-You may like to include similar University of Melbourne subjects (eg at the same subject level and area of study) in place of the credit you were awarded to have a full overview of your course and the rules.
-If you were awarded ‘exempt’ credit, you can add that subject to your plan (unless it has been discontinued or changed in 2021).
+If you only have been awarded general credit, e.g. level 1 math credit, you may like to include similar University of Melbourne subjects (eg at the same subject level and area of study) in place of the credit you were awarded to have a full overview of your course and the rules.

 Why is a subject not appearing in the search?